FUD vs. FACTS: The Real Story on Axiom's Pricing

 Only 6% of engagement losses are due to price. - Axiom internal loss analysis

 That investment is not accidental.
 It is central to the Axiom operating model that is designed to maximize client value.
+And it works!
+Our talent stays.
+Our clients get continuity.
+Institutional knowledge builds instead of walking out the door.

 Work quality and productivity is higher and more consistent.
 Legal teams spend less time re-explaining context, onboarding, and cleaning up avoidable execution issues.
 That is not a soft benefit.
 That is a budget issue, a productivity issue, and in many cases a risk issue.